danielkucera/esp-arduino-ebus/README.md

 ## Quickstart
 - connect adapter to ebus
-- you should see at least one LED on the adapter shining (v3.0+) - if not, switch eBus wires
+- you should see at least one LED on the adapter shining (HW v3.0+) - if not, switch eBus wires
 - search for WiFi networks, you should see network with name "esp-eBus"
 - connect to the network - a configuration page should open automatically
 - configure your WiFi network settings (SSID, password)